-The one remaining downside is how it is possible for you to assign an inexpensive release and attack times for every compression band.
+The one remaining downside is how it is possible for you to assign inexpensive release and attack times for every compression band.

 There are particular guidelines applied by the skilled audio recording community as to the way to set the release and attack times.
-For instance, they use the beats per minute methodology of the music.
+For instance, they use the beats-per-minute methodology of the music.

-What is an attack and what is release? –Attack and Release are two elements of the identical range of control — the timing with which the compressor’s gain reduction begins (attack) and stops (release) performing in your signal.
+What is an attack and what is a release? –Attack and Release are two elements of the identical range of control — the timing with which the compressor’s gain reduction begins (attack) and stops (release) performing in your signal.

 You already know that when the signal goes above your threshold, the compressor release and attack controls.

 Attack and release define whether or not the compressor reaches its full range of gain reduction straight away or extra gradually.
 Together, they’re probably the most essential settings for achieving pure, musical-sounding compression.